Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Conclusion

 \section{Conclusion}

 We propose new graph-based test statistics under $k$-NN for detecting change-points sequentially as data are generated.
 We study the asymptotic properties of the stopping rules based on the new test statistics, and derived the analytic formulas to approximate the average run lengths of the new stopping rules.
 To accommodate finite samples, skewness corrected approximations were also derived for the weighted and max-type edge-count statistic under $k$-NN.
-The skewness-corrected versions give much more accurate approximations and can be used reliably.
+The skewness-corrected versions give much more accurate approximations to the average run lengths and can be used reliably in practice.
 The performance of the proposed test statistics are examined under various common scenarios.
-Simulation studies reveal that the new test statistics have shorter detection delays for a wider range of alternatives and exhibit power gains for scale change when compared to parametric tests and the test statistic proposed in \cite{chen2018sequential}.
-Specifically, simulation results show that the weighted-edge count statistics is useful at quickly detecting locational change.
-When a change in variance is also of interest, the generalized edge-count statistic and max-type edge-count statistic are more effective in detecting changes and obtain faster detection.
-Together with the fact that skewness corrected average run length approximations can be obtained for the max-type edge-count statistic, the stopping rule $T_{M_\kappa}$ is recommended for sequential detection of general change.
+Simulation studies reveal that the new test statistics have shorter detection delays for a wider range of alternatives and exhibit power gains for scale change when compared to parametric tests and the test statistic proposed in \cite{chen2019sequential}.
+Specifically, simulation results show that the weighted-edge count statistic ($W$) is useful at quickly detecting mean changes.
+When a change in variance is also of interest, the generalized edge-count statistic ($S$) and max-type edge-count statistic ($M$) are more effective in detecting changes and obtain faster detection.
+Together with the fact that skewness corrected average run length approximations can be obtained for the max-type edge-count statistic, the stopping rule $T_{M_\xi}$ is recommended for sequential detection of general changes.